networktocode/schema-enforcer/docs/schema_command.md

     └── partial_implementation.json
 ```

 Nested inside of the tests folder for each schema ID, there is an `invalid` directory and a `valid` directory.
-Tests which purposely generate invalid results (e.g. assert that a given set of data data fails to adhere to the schema definition) should be placed inside of the invalid directory.
+Tests which purposely generate invalid results (e.g. assert that a given set of data fails to adhere to the schema definition) should be placed inside of the `invalid` directory.
 Tests which purposely generate valid results (e.g. assert that a a given set of data adheres to the schema definition) should be placed in the `valid` directory.

-In the invalid directory, thre different test cases exist -- `invalid_format`, `invalid_ip`, and `missing_required`.
+In the invalid directory, three different test cases exist -- `invalid_format`, `invalid_ip`, and `missing_required`.
 Each of these test cases contains a `data` file and a `results` file.
+The data file must be named one of `data.yml`, `data.yaml`, or `data.json`.
+Similarly, the results file must be named one of `results.yml`, `results.yaml`, or `results.json`.
 When we assert that data fails to adhere to a given schema, we want not just to assert that it failed, but that it failed in the specific way we were expecting.
-This is why the invalid tests are each directories with data and results defined.
+This is why the invalid tests are each directories with `data` and `results` files defined.

 In the valid directory, two different test cases exist -- `full_implementation` and `partial_implementation`.
 When we assert that data adheres to schema, there is no need to define the specific way in which validation passed, just that it passed.
 This is why these test cases are simply files of data which should pass schema validation rather than a directory with two separate file indicate data which should fail and the specific anticipated failure.